peter-lamantia/graduation-countdown/README.md

    - `sudo pip3 install adafruit-circuitpython-epd`
 3. Install DejaVu TTF Font and Pillow
    - `sudo apt-get install fonts-dejavu python3-pil`

+## Setup
+We want this display to update once an hour, and at boot.

+1. Save the `main.py` file to a memorable place.
+I saved mine in `/opt/graduation_countdown/main.py`.
+2. Edit the crontab with `crontab -e`.
+Add the following lines:
+   - `@reboot /opt/graduation_countdown/main.py`
+   - `@hourly /opt/graduation_countdown/main.py`

 That's it!
 Assuming you've already snapped on the bonnet, you should be good to go!